“Punk-in” Pumpkin DIY

 A few years back on our fall California vacation we made a stop into a little store called TARGET.
 Not surprisingly, they had the most EPIC fall décor items.
-Sadly, our suitcases were not large enough to bring back many of the items we wanted to- among them these adorable studded Pumpkins.
+Sadly, our suitcases were not large enough to bring back the cute decor pumpkins we wanted to- among them these adorable studded Pumpkins.
 We weren’t too disappointed though, as we figured- how hard could it possibly be to make our own DIY pumpkin decor?
 We couldn’t wait to make our own studded pumpkins!

-For the actual studs – we got a few different kids of studs in packages of 100 because we wanted lots of options!
+For the actual studs – we got a few different kits of studs in packages of 100 because we wanted lots of options for our studded pumpkins!
 Make sure you buy the studs with prongs and not the ones with screws for the back.

 I also found some more ‘modern’ studs on Amazon ( Pyramid and Cone shaped) that did not require spray painting.